The largest stimulus package ever

 The EU long-term budget will continue to be financed through the well-known revenue sources of the EU budget:

 In addition, as of 1 January 2021, a new national contribution based on non-recycled plastic packaging waste will be introduced as a source of revenue of the EU budget.

-To finance the recovery, the EU will borrow on the markets at more favourable rates than many Member States and redistribute the amounts.
+To finance NextGenerationEU, the European Commission - on behalf of the European Union – will borrow on the markets at more favourable rates than many Member States and redistribute the amounts.
 For the Commission to start borrowing, all Member States must ratify the new Own Resources Decision in line with their constitutional requirements.

 A clear roadmap towards new sources of revenue to help repay the borrowing

 The Commission will put forward proposals by June 2021 on sources of revenue linked to: